Partnership

 Carefully carving success

-A complex carve-out unleashed pent-up ambition which propelled Symfonia to double revenues in just 2.5 years before attracting a global technology investor
+A complex carve-out unleashed pent-up ambition, which propelled Symfonia to more than triple its revenues in just four years since the original carve-out was completed by MidEuropa.

 Taking a strong but underloved unit out of a corporate can really invigorate a team.
-The journey of premium software business Symfonia post-independence illustrates the positive impact a focused private equity backer can have: three bolt-on acquisitions completed and doubling of revenues.
+The journey of the premium software business Symfonia post-independence illustrates the positive impact a focused private equity backer can have: seven bolt-on acquisitions completed and more than tripling of revenues.

 The carve-out and subsequent success of Symfonia exemplifies the adage of fortune favouring the brave, with the Polish software specialist thriving under the stewardship of an experienced backer.

-Symfonia CEO Piotr Ciski felt the MidEuropa team stood out.
+Symfonia’s CEO, Piotr Ciski, felt the MidEuropa team stood out.
 “They asked the right questions and we spent a lot of time building a relationship with them since it was important to me that they understood the real challenges and opportunities.
 I met with a lot of investors and had numerous discussions, but I really appreciated the clarity and mutual trust we developed with MidEuropa.”

-Indeed this trust helped ensure the deal was seamless.
-“The relationship we built meant we could approach Sage with the ability to deliver a clean deal very swiftly,” explains Marek Rodak, Principal at MidEuropa involved in the transaction.
+Indeed, this trust helped ensure the deal was seamless.
+“The relationship we built meant we could approach Sage with the ability to deliver a clean deal very swiftly,” explains Marek Rodak, Partner at MidEuropa involved in the transaction.

 After acquiring Symfonia in March 2021, the team spent just over two years executing on an operational and digital transformation which allowed it to enhance its cloud and SaaS (Software as a Service) capabilities and to upgrade its organic growth profile.
-It was the opposite of a cost-cutting exercise – in fact a doubling of revenues (mostly organic) was achieved with prioritisation of platform and product investment by MidEuropa and the management team.
-This also led to a substantial increase in headcount, from c.
-300 at the time of investment to c.
-540 at the time of the majority stake sale in summer 2023.
+It was the opposite of a cost-cutting exercise – in fact a tripling of revenues (mostly organic) was achieved with prioritization of platform and product investment by MidEuropa and the management team.
+This also led to a substantial increase in headcount, from c.300 at the time of investment to c.540 at the time of the majority stake sale in summer 2023 to the global technology investor.

 The carve-out